Personal Loan Brokers In Canada: Costs, Pros & How To Choose

 Free quote with no impact to your credit

-• A personal loan broker is a middleman who connects borrowers with lenders, helping match them to loan options that suit their financial profile.
+1. A personal loan broker is a middleman who connects you with lenders and matches you to loan options that suit your financial profile.

-• If you have poor credit, a broker can prove even more valuable, as they can find lenders willing to work with borrowers in your situation.
+3. If you have poor credit, a broker can prove even more valuable — they can find lenders willing to work with borrowers in your situation.

 What Is A Personal Loan Broker?